Tuberculosis (TB), caused by bacteria of the mycobacterium tuberculosis complex, is one of the worlds most common and deadly infective diseases.

 Previous BCG vaccination affects results.
-Interpretation is somewhat variable and at times the results inconclusive.
+Interpretation is somewhat variable and at times the results are inconclusive.
 The Mantoux test is also used prior to the administration of the BCG vaccine.

 These assays detect the bodies cellular immune response to TB.
-It tests for the T-cell interferon gamma response to M. tuberculosis antigens.
+It tests for the T-cell interferon-gamma response to M. tuberculosis antigens.
 It is unaffected by previous BCG and non-tuberculous mycobacterium (NTM).